RobertBurrellDonkin/library-management-system/README.md

     * (The boolean returned indicates that the book is not present in the library.)

 # RESTful API Design Notes
-* Aims to follow closely to REST principals and the consensus about RESTful web services.
+* Aims to follow REST principals and the concensus around RESTful web services closely.
   * Use HTTP status code to indicate success or failure scenarios
     * In some failure scenarios - for example validation - additional details are returned as JSON to aid in troubleshooting.